From this point on I'd like to share interesting or helpful things found on the internet too.

 The fool who persists in his folly will become wise.

-Sketchbooks are fun to look back on, motivating to see how you’ve improved.
+Sketchbooks are fun to look back on.
+I'ts motivating to see how you’ve improved.

-This is the reason why you should even keep a blog.
-It's funny, because right now, it’s more like showing you
+One of the reasons why i even keep a blog at all, and it's funny, because right now, it’s more like showing you

 that if you don’t practice

 Afgietselwerkplaats, Museum of Art and History Brussels.

 Most art schools once had large plaster cast collections, but many destroyed them in the wanton orgy of iconoclasm of the 1950s, 60s and 70s.
 The cast collection belonging to Vassar College in New York State (seen intact above) was a typical sad story.
 The director of the Art program, Agnes Clafin, ordered the destruction of the collection in the 1940s arguing that casts were no longer useful in teaching, and that “this was a time to innovate, to bring Vassar up to speed.”
 Only a few casts at Vassar escaped annihilation.